-Animals recorded on video: Deer, Heron, Turkey, Raccoon, Squirrel.
-Owl, Fox, Coyote, Canadian Goose, Possum, Nutria (Swamp Rat), Rabbit, Mouse
+Animals recorded on video: Deer, Heron, Turkey, Raccoon, Squirrel, Owl, Fox (Red and Gray), Coyote, Bob Cat, Canadian Goose, Possum, Nutria (Swamp Rat), Rabbit, Mouse, Skunk, Rare Black Skunk

-Have seen at the park, but not caught on video: Beaver, Otter
+Have seen at the park, but not caught on video: Otter

-In January 2021, inspired by the amazing creatures on video, Steve Martinat invested in a trail camera for use at the park.
+In January 2021, inspired by the amazing creatures on video, Steve Martinat made a donation for more trail cameras at the park.
 This time, Zakk chose 2 Campark T-45s.